 Right: Reading the Paper (2006), Anita Klein

-Anita Klein's paintings are deceivingly simple at first glace.
+Anita Klein's paintings are deceivingly simple at first glance.
 They depict everyday family activities, often in humourous tones.
 There is a heart, emotion and tenderness to her paintings, evoking memories and feelings that are universally understood, as seen in Reading the Paper (2006), above right.

 Klein studied at Chelsea and the Slade School of Art.
 She is a fellow and past president of the Royal Society of Painter Printmakers (RE) and her work is in many private and public collections in Europe, the USA and Australia, including Arts Council England and the British Museum.
 She divides her time between studios in London and Anghiari, Italy.